Web Testing - Using CSS Selectors¶

 In Web Spy¶

-it will display all of the DOM elements that match the selector:
+it will display all of the DOM elements that match the selector.

-You can now refine the query to only find the items you want to test.
+You can now refine the query to find only the items you want to test.

 Learning Objects¶

-or other attribute, you can search using the appropriate CSS selector, then learn this object as Book_1 so that you can access it in your code as SeS("Book_1")
+, or other attribute, you can search using the appropriate CSS selector, then learn this object as Book_1 so that you can access it in your code as SeS("Book_1")

 Dynamic Queries¶